are cruiser bikes good for sidewalks and streets 4

 Cruiser bikes are incredibly versatile when it comes to riding styles.
 They can adapt to various purposes, from leisurely rides along the beach to daily commutes in the city.

 Cruiser bikes are also popular among bike enthusiasts who enjoy customizing their rides.
 From adding stylish accessories to unique paint jobs, there are countless ways to personalize a cruiser bike to fit your personality and style.
-This versatility in both functionality and aesthetics makes cruiser bikes a popular choice for riders of all kinds.
+This versatility in functionality and aesthetics makes cruiser bikes a popular choice for riders of all kinds.

 Disadvantages of Cruiser Bikes